-I’m a greeny at heart, and like to do as much as I can to keep unnecessary waste out of landfill as possible.
+I like to do as much as I can to keep unnecessary waste out of landfill as possible.
+These nifty beeswax food wraps are perfect for that!
+Tailor made for you and your kitchen and use, you can make these whatever size and pattern you want to suit your needs.
 I also know that sometimes it can be more time consuming to do the ecologically friendly thing.
 But I’m not expecting you to change everything in your home and go completely zero waste.
 It’s not a choice for everyone, just any little changes you make have have a huge impact later on.
-Today though, I’m happy to share that these little wraps will save you money, and you’ll also be helping minimize the amount of plastic you throw away on a daily basis.
+Today though, I’m happy to share that these little beeswax food wraps will save you money, and you’ll also be helping minimize the amount of plastic you throw away on a daily basis.
 Clingwrap!!!
 Such a essential kitchen product that most of us use daily.
 (Kids leftovers and snacks…need I say more?!)
 I tried to keep clingwrap use to a minimum by using containers to store leftovers, but when I was out and about with my two little ones, containers were just too bulky to carry around.
-Then, I found this wonderful gem that is the beeswax wrap!
+Then, I found this wonderful gem that is the beeswax food wrap!
 Inexpensive, simple to make, and oh so pretty!

-I have experimented with different ways of making beeswax wraps, and using the iron is by far the least messy.
-You may have seen various beeswax DIY methods, one being using an oven and a paintbrush?
+I have experimented with different ways of making beeswax food wraps, and using the iron (I find) is by far the least messy.
+You may have seen various DIY beeswax food wrap methods, one being using an oven and a paintbrush?
 I personally didn’t like using the oven method.
 The cleaning aftermath was a nightmare.
-Plus using an oven in Queensland in the middle of the day isn’t much fun…great detox though I suppose!
-I will admit that the wax melts more evenly in the oven, but it’s definitely a longer, messier, hotter process.
+Plus, using an oven in Queensland in the middle of the day isn’t much fun…great detox though I suppose!
+I will admit that the beeswax melts more evenly in the oven, but it’s definitely a longer, messier, hotter process.

 *Some of the links below may contain affiliate links.
 I may receive a small commission, but this is at no cost to you if you make a purchase through a link.
 Please read the disclosurefor more info.

-Fabric – you’ll need a non-stretch, tight weave fabric like quilting cotton.
+Fabric – you’ll need a non-stretch, light-medium weight, tight weave fabric like quilting cotton.
 I bought mine from Spotlight.
 You can also buy online here.

 I choose to use quilting cotton fabrics.
 Not only have they got a tight weave, but a great range of patterns!
 Loose weave fabrics like muslin cloth won’t stand up durably to repeated use.

 Almond or Jojoba Oil (optional).
-I found the almond oil at a good price online on ebay.
 Find almond oil here, and jojoba oil here.

-Adding one of these oils is purely optional, they just help increase the flexibility of the wrap after cooling.
-(If you have a small spray bottle, I’d suggest using that to disperse the oil into finer droplets.)
+Adding one of these oils is purely optional, they just help increase the flexibility of the wrap after cooling and stopo the resin being to tacky.

 These crimping scissors prevent the edges of the wrap from fraying.
 The beeswax will generally stop this anyway, but I find it gives the wraps a neater finish.